 We have entered into a license agreement with Laxdale that gives us the US marketing rights to LAX-101, a new molecular entity that is under investigation to treat Huntington's disease.
 Laxdale is responsible for conducting, at its expense, all tests and clinical trials needed in order to meet regulatory requirements, for obtaining applicable regulatory approvals, and for prosecuting any patent applications with respect to this product.
 The costs of developing and obtaining regulatory approvals for pharmaceutical products can be substantial.
 On February 3, 2003, we announced our intention to work with Laxdale toward conducting an additional Phase III program to support a possible new drug application or "NDA" for LAX-101.
 This was determined after a meeting with the US Food and Drug Administration, or FDA, on January 29, 2003.
 The decision to conduct a further Phase III program is consistent with the approval process of new drug products for neurological diseases, and reflects the fact that statistical significance was not achieved in the entire study patient population in the first Phase III study.
 Our ability to commercialize this product is dependent upon the success of Laxdale's further development efforts.
 If Laxdale is unable to maintain the financial and operational capability to complete its development efforts, we may not ever be able to generate revenues from the licensed product.
-In the event that Laxdale is unable to fund the Phase III program for LAX-101, we could not fund such Phase III program from our existing financial resources.
-We are dependent upon Laxdale having the financial and personnel resources necessary to fulfill these obligations or that development success will otherwise be achieved.
+In the event that Laxdale is unable to fund the Phase III program for LAX-101, we could not fulfill its obligations to complete the clinical development and pursuit of approval of an NDA, if clinical study results warrant, and on the success of such development efforts.
+There can be no assurances that Laxdale, a small, closely held private company, will have the resources necessary to fulfill these obligations or that development success will otherwise be achieved.
 In addition, the Chairman of Laxdale, Dr. David Horrobin, one of its founders, died in April 2003.
-While we do not believe that Laxdale is wholly dependent on Dr. Horrobin for continued development progress of LAX-101, the impact of his death upon Laxdale remains uncertain at this time.
+While we do not believe that Laxdale is wholly dependent on Dr.